A Foodcentric Life

 ↓ Jump to Recipe

 This easy, creamy fennel soup with white beans is velvety, comforting, and full of mellow, aromatic flavor.
-Sautéed fennel, onion, and garlic create a flavorful base, while cannellini beans add body and protein.
-Finished with a splash of cream and good olive oil, it's a nourishing soup that's perfect for cool spring days-with easy dairy-free and vegan options included.
-Serve it as a first course or a light meal and enjoy it's comforting goodness.
+Sautéed fennel, onion, and garlic create a fragrant base, while cannellini beans add body and plant-based protein.
+Finished with a splash of cream and a drizzle of good olive oil, it's a nourishing soup perfect for cool spring days, with easy dairy-free and vegan options included.
+Serve it as a first course or a light meal and enjoy its comforting goodness.

 A gray bowl off creamy pale fennel soup with fennedl fronds and olive oil.